-Staff must read and agree to implement the organisation's Whistleblowing Policy.
-Whenever staff have concern regarding the practice of a colleague or volunteer, they must raise that concern with the headteacher or designated safeguarding lead person should it concern child protection.
+Staff must read and agree to implement our Whistleblowing Policy.
+Whenever staff have concern regarding the practice of a colleague or volunteer, they must raise that concern with the Headteacher or designated safeguarding lead person should it relate to child protection.
 The manner in which concerns must be raised and the process that will be followed as a result are both clearly described within the Whistleblowing Policy.

-Legislation / Guidance that informs this policy:
+Legislation and guidance that inform this policy

-- Teachers' Standards (Gov.UK 2012 updated 2013) - Guidance for Safer Working Practice for those working with Children and Young People in Educational Settings (2015) - Keeping Children Safe in Education (Gov.UK Sept 2020)
+- Teachers' Standards (Gov.UK 2012 updated 2013) - Guidance for Safer Working Practice for those working with Children and Young People in Educational Settings (2015) - Keeping Children Safe in Education (Gov.UK Sept 2024)

-Other Red Balloon policies that should be read in conjunction with this one:
+Other RBET Norfolk policies that should be read in conjunction with this one

 - Complaints

 - Dealing with Allegations of Abuse against Staff

 - Behaviour for Learning

 - Whistleblowing

-- Safeguarding
+- Safeguarding and Child Protection

 - Use of Reasonable Force